 What Is an ORF File?

-Raw files are non-lossy, meaning they don’t lose quality through compression.
-JPEGs lose quality every time you open them.
+ORF files don’t lose quality through compression.
+They store image data, like colour, saturation, or contrast, exactly as captured by the camera’s sensor.
+In comparison, JPEGs lose quality every time you open them.
 Therefore, they don’t offer you the best editing possibilities.
+ORF files hold 12 or more bits per pixel.
+JPEGs only hold 8.

-Just like other Raw files, your computer might not be able to view this image file format easily.
-You need specific software to view, open, convert or edit them.
+Like other RAW files, your computer might not easily view this image file format.
+You will need specific software to view, open, convert or edit ORF files.
+These could be editing software, specific programs from the manufacturer, or third-party converting programs.

 How to Open an ORF File?

-There are a few options for opening an ORF file.
-The best option is to use the Olympus Viewer.
-Olympus owners can get this for free.
-It works for Mac and Windows operating systems.
-Just enter your serial number, and off you go.
+There are a few options for opening an Olympus RAW image file.
+The best option is to use the Olympus Workspace.
+Owners of Olympus digital cameras can get this program for free.
+It works for both Mac and Windows operating systems.
+Just enter your camera’s serial number on the download page, and you will be able to install it.

-There is another program known as Olympus Master which came with digital Olympus cameras until 2009.
-If you still have this, it will work with older and newer ORF file formats.
+There is another program known as Olympus Master.
+This software came with Olympus digital cameras until 2009.
+Also, a similar program called Olympus ib, which later replaced Olympus Master.
+If you still have any of these, they will work with older and newer ORF images.

-There is also Olympus Studio, but this will only work with E-1 to E-5 cameras.
-You can get this by contacting Olympus.
+There is also Olympus Studio.
+However, this will only work with E-1 to E-5 Olympus digital cameras.
+If you have any of these, you can still get this software by contacting Olympus.

-To open the ORF files on Windows, you might need a Codec Pack.
-Mac shouldn’t give you any trouble.
+To open ORF files on Windows, you might need a Codec Pack.
+This tool will help you open various formats generally not supported by Windows, including the ORF format.

-If you are still having trouble, it is best to convert your images to a DNG (Digital Negative).
-These have more options for usage.
+If you are still struggling, it is best to convert your ORF files to a DNG (Digital Negative).
+This RAW file has more options for usage as most Adobe products can process it.

 Can I Convert an ORF File?

-Converting an ORF file to a JPEG is simple enough, as long as you have the right tools.
+Converting ORF files to JPEGs is simple enough if you have the right tools.
 You will need software that can read an ORF file.
-Adobe Lightroom opens the ORF file with no problems, so this is the best option.
+Adobe Lightroom opens the ORF image file with no problems, so this is the best option.

-Adobe Photoshop is another option you can use.
+Adobe Photoshop is another option to convert the ORF file extension.
 But it is more complicated to use.
-Photoshop will recognise the ORF file as a Raw image and force open Camera Raw (a Raw file converter).
+Photoshop will recognise the ORF file as a RAW image and open Camera Raw.
 You can use this without having to open Photoshop fully.

 Can I Use Photoshop to Open an ORF File?

-You can use Photoshop to open and convert your ORF files.
-For the OM-D E-M10 Mark II and Mark III, you need Camera Raw 9.2 and 10 respectively.
+You can use Photoshop to open and convert images in ORF format.
+For the OM-D E-M10 Mark II and Mark III, you need Camera Raw 9.2 and 10, respectively.
 Other cameras need a lower version, but with version 10, you can open them all.

 Does Lightroom Support ORF Files?

 You can use Lightroom to open and convert your ORF files.
-You’ll need version 1.0 unless you have the OM-D E-M1X, then you’ll need 2.2.
+You will need version 1.0 unless you have the OM-D E-M1X, then you will need 2.2.
 For classic CC users, you’ll need 8.2.

 Are ORF and Raw the Same?